open2c/cooler/README.md

 - Tabular selections are retrieved as Pandas DataFrames and Series.
 - Matrix  selections are retrieved as NumPy arrays or SciPy sparse matrices.
 - Metadata is retrieved as a json-serializable Python dictionary.
 - Range queries can be supplied using either integer bin indexes or genomic coordinate intervals.
+Note that queries with coordinate intervals that are not multiples of the bin size will return the range of shortest range bins that fully contains the open interval [start, end).

 ```python